rage/tmc-cli-rust/README.md

 ```

-After you have selected your organization, you can choose course with interactive menu which exercises will be download.
+After you have selected your organization, you can choose course with interactive menu.
+Exercises of the course will be downloaded.
 Press keyboard characters to filter.
 If you don't want to download anything, select *Don't download anything* with keyboard arrows.

 ```
 Select your course:                  Press keys